New York State Mold Assessment and Removal Law!

 We have been receiving calls for mold remediation and clients are surprised to hear they need to hire a mold assessor.
 They tell us, “the other company never mentioned it” or “well the other company said they can do both, the assessment and the remediation job”.

-In the state of New York, if you require mold removal from an area larger than 10 square feet, you need to take TWO important actions.
+In the state of New York, if you require mold from an area larger than 10 square feet, you need to take TWO important actions.

 First, you need to contact and hire a mold assessor.